Lusty-Lobster/determinedWaffle/README.md

 In firebase.json change the 'firebase' property value to your firebase app name.

+Navigate to 'https://your_app_name.firebaseio.com/' and do the following:

-The only required task in Firebase is to create a key called 'instructors'.
+**Create a key called 'instructors'**

 The value of this key will be an object with keys in this format: 'github:{github_user_id}' (eg, 'github:123456).
 The value of this latter key should be a string containing the instructor's display name, eg "Fred Zirdung".
 The full entry should look like this: **github:123456:** "Fred Zirdung".

+**Setup GitHub authentication**

+Click 'Login & Auth' and follow instructions to set up GitHub authentication.

 ### Start local server